-UPDATE 1-SAP names acting executive team, law firm for South Africa probe
+CORRECTED-(OFFICIAL)-UPDATE 1-SAP names acting executive team, law firm for South Africa probe

 Transnet said in a statement that it has been an SAP customer since 2000 but that it was unaware of the parties reportedly involved in SAP sales to the company.
 It referred queries to SAP and its sales partners.

-Baker McKenzie advises a wide range of African companies, multinationals and financial institutions and employs 60 attorneys from its offices in Johannesburg. ($1 = 13.0395 rand) (Reporting By Eric Auchard; Editing by Victoria Bryan and Susan Thomas)
+Baker McKenzie advises a wide range of African companies, multinationals and financial institutions and employs 60 attorneys from its offices in Johannesburg. ($1 = 13.0395 rand) (Reporting By Eric Auchard; Editing by Victoria Bryan/Susan Thomas/David Evans)